woa-raphael/woa-raphael/guide/install-2.md

 >
 Your device will now reboot.
 Continue setup as normal.
 Make sure to press the "I don't have internet" button when you reach the **Let's connect you to a network** section.

-If you want USB working read this [post install guide](postinstall.md).
+It is recommened to also read the [post install guide](postinstall.md).

 ## [Next step: Setting up dualboot](/guide/dualboot.md)